Writing Your Book-Length Narrative—A Yearlong Workshop

 with Jane Vandenburgh www.janevandenburgh.com

 A yearlong workshop book-ended by two 5-day residences in the Djerassi Program.
-Includes monthly ms deliveries and individual monthly phone conferences.
-Workshop limited to seven participants.
+Includes monthly 20-30 pp ms deliveries and individual monthly phone conferences.
+Workshop limited to eight participants.
 Open to writers at all levels of experience.
-Applicants accepted pending review by Jane Vandenburgh.
+Applicants accepted pending juried review.

 Dates: Wednesday, February 17 - Sunday, February 21, 2016